BrandonXu6106/obsidianpublish/content/thoughts/Locutus.md

   - seed
 ---

-Locutus is a [[local-first software|local-first]] decentralized key-value database.
-It uses the same [small world](https://freenetproject.org/assets/papers/lic.pdf) routing algorithm as the original Freenet design, but each key is a cryptographic contract implemented in [[WebAssembly|WASM]], and the value associated with each contract is its state.
+Locutus is a [[local-first software|local-first](local-first%20software.md) decentralized key-value database.
+It uses the same [small world](https://freenetproject.org/assets/papers/lic.pdf) routing algorithm as the original Freenet design, but each key is a cryptographic contract implemented in [[WebAssembly.md|WASM]], and the value associated with each contract is its state.

 Locutus is _not_ append-only and has mutable state.

-Splits are merged using [[CRDT|CRDTs]]
+Splits are merged using [[CRDT.md|CRDTs]]